-As an intermediate user, I want to right-click a Sub-Category or Activity and select “unindent” to make a Sub-Category into a Category or an Activity into a Sub-Category.
+As an intermediate user, I want to transform a Sub-Category into a Category or an Activity into a Sub-Category.

+Implementation Notes: I do this by right-clicking a Sub-Category or Activity and selecting “unindent” to make a Sub-Category into a Category or an Activity into a Sub-Category.
+When transforming an Activity into a Sub-Category, all Activity information is no longer accessible.
+Ideally, the process of transforming an Activity into a Sub-Category and back would preserve Activity data (i.e. round-tripping isn’t lossy).

-As an advanced user, I want the tab key to do the same thing as “indent”, and shift-tab to do the same thing as “unindent”, to the currently selected Category, Sub-Category, or Activity.
+Implementation Notes: As an advanced user, I want the tab key to do the same thing as “indent”, and shift-tab to do the same thing as “unindent”, to the currently selected Category, Sub-Category, or Activity.

+As an intermediate user, I want to save a Category, Sub-Category, or Activity to the “My Activities” section of the Gallery.

+Implementation Notes: I do this by right-clicking a Category, Sub-Category, or Activity and selecting “save to my gallery”.
+The Category, Sub-Category, or Activity will show up in the “My Activities” section of the Gallery.

-As an advanced user, I want to right-click a Category, Sub-Category, or Activity and select “share” to make it available to others (in their Gallery).
+As an advanced user, I want to share a Category, Sub-Category, or Activity to make it available to others (in their Gallery).

+Implementation Notes: I do this by right-clicking a Category, Sub-Category, or Activity and selecting “share”.
 All specific information (contacts, places) are stripped off the Activities.
-The Category, Sub-Category, or Activity will show up in a “User-Defined” section of the Gallery.
+The Category, Sub-Category, or Activity will show up in the “Community” section of the Gallery.

 Non-MVP

-As an intermediate user, I want to drag a Sub-Category to a different Category.
+As an intermediate user, I want move a Sub-Category to a different Category.

+Implementation Notes: I do this by dragging a Sub-Category to a different Category.
 I drag the Sub-Category, hold over a new Category, which closes the existing Category and opens the new Category.
 When I release, the Sub-Category is moved to the new Category in the place I dropped it.

-As an intermediate user, I want to drag an Activity to a different Sub-Category or a different Category in the same manner as described above.
+As an intermediate user, I want move an Activity to a different Category.

+Implementation Notes: I do this by dragging an Activity to a different Sub-Category or a different Category in the same manner as described above.

-As an advanced user, I want to suspend or resume a Category, Sub-Category, or Activity by right-clicking it and selecting “Suspend” or “Resume”.
+As an advanced user, I want to suspend or resume a Category, Sub-Category, or Activity.

+Implementation Notes: I do this by right-clicking it and selecting “Suspend” or “Resume”.
 The Category, Sub-Category, or Activity will turn gray.

 Activity Editor